osoco/coupons-poc-ratpack/README.md

 You have just created a basic Groovy Ratpack application.
-It doesn't do much at this point, but we have set you up with a standard project structure, a Guice back Registry, simple home page, and Spock for writing tests (because you'd be mad not to use it).
+It doesn't do much at this point, but we have set you up with a standard project structure, a Guice back Registry and Spock for writing tests (because you'd be mad not to use it).

 In this project you get:

 * A Gradle build file with pre-built Gradle wrapper
-* A tiny home page at src/ratpack/templates/index.html (it's a template)
 * A routing file at src/ratpack/Ratpack.groovy
 * Reloading enabled in build.gradle
 * A standard project structure: